- 1 pound shrimp, heads on

 Pull the chicken meat from the bones and chop to desired size.
 Saute the shrimp and any other fish you want and add to the gumbo with the okra.
 After simmering a few minutes the gumbo is ready serve - however it will taste better after resting several hours or until the next day.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Cesar Labrador at Keegan's Seafood Grille in Indian Rocks Beach, FL
+Recipe courtesy of Cesar Labrador at Keegan's Seafood Grille in Indian Rocks Beach, FL